vivrass/virtus-group/README.md

 # => {street: 'ABC-Street 1', zipcode: 'Z1234', city: 'ABC'}
 ```

-Let's say you have a `create` method on your `SignUpForm` you can use the attribute groups to create your models:
+You can easily build your models from the attribute groups:

 ```ruby
 class SignUpForm